jeremy-denis/web/progress-time/README.md

 # web/progress-time
-A small angular 4 typescript component to manage and display progress time
+An angular 4 typescript component to manage and display progress bar.

 The main functionalities are the following :
  * display progress time